NGG training consists of six key components (see the Handbook for more details):

 Laboratory Rotations: Students complete a minimum of three semester-long laboratory rotations.
 Each rotation is chosen by the student, under the guidance of the Academic Review Committee.
 Rotations provide students with opportunities to learn a wide range of modern laboratory techniques and gain first-hand experiences that will aid in the selection of a thesis laboratory.
 Lab rotations always end with a public presentation explaining the work to the Penn neuroscience community and sometimes lead to outside presentations and papers.

 Courses (click here for a complete list of required and elective courses offered by the NGG): Coursework is completed during the first two years of candidacy.
-To ensure exposure to the broad basis of modern neuroscience, each first-year student is required to complete four Core courses, in molecular biology, cellular neuroscience, systems neuroscience, and a Journal Club associated with the weekly MINS Seminar Series.
+To ensure exposure to the broad basis of modern neuroscience, each first-year student is required to complete four Core courses, in molecular biology, cellular neuroscience, systems neuroscience; a statistics course required of all first-year BGS students; a 0.5-cu writing course designed to help with the written portion of the Candidacy Exam; and a Journal Club associated with the weekly MINS Seminar Series.
 First- and second-year students also choose, with guidance from the Academic Review Committee, several elective courses offered by the NGG (including those offered as part of the Neurobiology of Disease series), BGS, or elsewhere at Penn.
-Second-year students are required to participate in a Journal Club or Lab Group Meeting where they make a formal presentation of a papper or their own research at least once persemester.
+Second-year students are required to participate in a Journal Club or Lab Group Meeting where they make a formal presentation of a paper or their own research at least once per semester.

 Candidacy Exam: In the spring of the second year (first year for combined-degree students), each student must successfully complete the Candidacy Exam to advance to the thesis phase.
 The Candidacy Exam consists of a written proposal detailing the design and plan for completion of the student’s thesis research and an oral defense of this proposal.
 The format of the written proposal follows the guidelines for the NIH Predoctoral NRSA Fellowship.
 This proposal is defended to a panel of NGG faculty chosen by the student and the NGG Chair.